Idiot Plot: Anime and Manga

 - Bio-Meat: Nectar is a rare dramatic example.

 - B Gata H Kei is a story about a beautiful high-school girl who wants to have sex with one hundred guys.
 If she could open her mouth and tell anyone that, the plot would have been over in ten seconds.
-But it wouldn't have been anywhere near as funny, although its probably more due to Values Dissonance if anything.
+But it wouldn't have been anywhere near as funny.
+In fact, in one omake chapter her boyfriend loses her memory of ever knowing her, and she still almost solves the plot in about five minutes just by asking for sex.

 - In Fullmetal Alchemist, Envy is eventually reduced to a powerless form and May Chang has to return to her home country.
 Trouble is, the plot requires them both to be in Central for the climactic battles.
 Arakawa's solution is to have the older and wiser people around May put manipulative, sadistic Envy in a jar so that May can get the secret of immortality from him... the hideously nasty secret that they have all refused to use.
 What's worse, she's supposed to take him to the Emperor of Xing, a man who she said five episodes ago should never know about philosopher's stones because he would happily perform the required slaughter!
 Envy talks her into going back to Central in about five minutes.